 Ch Bredwardine Brongest , B- Bronwaen & their younger brother ch Bredwardine Bedwyr (all owned by their breeders) were out of Bredwardine Bertvedv , litter sis of ch Bredwardine Bwlchygroes & B- Brynawdon .
 Brongest & Bedwyr got each not less than eleven cc’s whereas sis B- Bronwaen was not campaigned but produced ch Bredwardine Boyfafawr owned by Mr R H Nixon .
 The large brindle ch Bredwardine Bedwyr gave no offspring but his older brother Brongest sired a record number of litters , ie 34 ; Brongest may not have been a very large Mastiff but he really was 3D well knit together , iow compactly set up without any substantial levels of loseness , and one of the best , if not the best mover of his era .

-Tresylyan champions Brogan (5 cc’s) & Bittersweet (13 cc’s) were bred by Mr Keith Taylor out of Brookview Lucy Lastic (ch Zanfi Imperial Eagle ex ch Forefoot Prince Igor’ daughter Zandawn Fair Exchange) .
-Brogan became maternal grandsire to the Kumormai champions Pride ‘N Prejudice & Miss Elizabeth .
+Tresylyan champions Brogan (5 cc’s) & Bittersweet - below centre - (13 cc’s) were bred by Mr Keith Taylor out of Brookview Lucy Lastic (ch Zanfi Imperial Eagle ex ch Forefoot Prince Igor’ daughter Zandawn Fair Exchange) .
+Brogan became maternal grandsire of the Kumormai champions Pride ‘N Prejudice & Miss Elizabeth .

 Mr Graham Hicks mentioned in his OEMC Ch show ’90 report the following about ch (Merrowlea) Brigadier 1st Limit – Large dark brindle , superb condition .
 Dominated the class with his substance , deep body , his breadth of skull , although his muzzle was longer than some .
 Despite his heavy build he moved freely , is wide although not wedge shaped .
 My biggest criticism is that he is much too advanced for his age (twenty months) , which is neither desirable or typical .
 He looks like a 4 years old !’